fa2k/raredisease-configs/README.md

 ### CADD

-(This was changed, when CADD is implemented as a tool in the pipeline.)
+(This was changed when CADD was implemented as a tool in the pipeline - which enables CADD for indels.)

-CADD installation is described here: https://github.com/kircherlab/CADD-scripts/#manual-installation
+CADD installation is described here: https://github.com/kircherlab/CADD-scripts/#manual-installation, but it's not necessary to install it, as it's included in the pipeline.

-Annotation data file downloaded (CADD 1.6):
+Annotation data file can be downloaded from a link from there (CADD 1.6):

 * https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh38/annotationsGRCh38_v1.6.tar.gz

+This tar file contains a single directory .... so it can be extracted directly in refData (consider confirming this with tar vtf).
 Put it in a directory with the CADD version:
+TODO- check what path is expected by pipeline / subdir
 ```
 mkdir -p refData/CADD-v1.6
 cd refData/CADD-v1.6